dotnet/AspNetCore.Docs/aspnetcore/includes/spa-templates-recommend-vs.md

 * Use the Visual Studio project type for JavaScript and TypeScript (*.esproj*) for the frontend.
 * Use an ASP.NET Core project for the backend.

 Projects created by using the Visual Studio templates can be run from the command line on Windows, Linux, and macOS.
-To run the app, use `dotnet run --launch-profile https` to run the server project, which will then automatically start the frontend JavaScript development server.
+To run the app, use `dotnet run --launch-profile https` to run the server project.
+Running the server project automatically starts the frontend JavaScript development server.
 The `https` launch profile is currently required.